Medicare in Utah

 Key Takeaways

 Original Medicare in Utah is available to anyone age 65 or older.
-It features hospital and medical coverage with the option of adding drug and supplemental coverage.
+It features hospital and medical coverage with options to add drug and supplemental coverage.

 Medicaid in Utah offers similar coverages, but eligibility is based on need regardless of age.
 You can be eligible for both Medicaid and Medicare.

-Medicare Advantage in Utah (Part C) replaces Original Medicare (Part A and B) but offers the same Part A and B benefits and coverages as Original Medicare.
-Along with Part A and B benefits, Medicare Part C often bundles additional services like dental, hearing, vision and prescription drug coverage.
+Medicare Advantage in Utah (Part C) substitutes for Original Medicare (Part A and B) and usually bundles additional services like dental, hearing, vision and prescription drug coverage.

-It’s much the same in the world of healthcare, where it’s crucial to stay in step with changes that can impact your plan’s performance.
-When it comes to Medicare in Utah, GoHealth can help orchestrate things for you.
+In the world of healthcare, it’s crucial to stay in step with changes that can impact your plan’s performance.
+When it comes to Medicare in Utah, GoHealth can help.

 If you are receiving Social Security benefits before you turn 65, you may be automatically enrolled in Original Medicare.
 If not, you have to apply.
 Your first chance to sign up is during your Initial Enrollment Period, a seven-month window that includes the month you turn 65 and the three months before and the three months after your birthday.